 We may, at our discretion, reduce cash orders to maintain currency inventories.
-The Federal Reserve Bank may refuse deposits, defer or reverse credit, and/or return deposits if a Depository organization fails to comply with any of the terms of Operating Circular 2.
-Returns are at the Depository organization's risk and expense.
+The Federal Reserve Bank may refuse deposits, defer or reverse credit, and/or return deposits if a depository organization fails to comply with any of the terms of Operating Circular 2.
+Returns are at the depository institution's risk and expense.

 Please refer to the Uniform Cash Access Policy (UCAP) (PDF) for additional information.